RobinTruax/website/content/_index.md

 action_label: Read More &rarr;
 action_link: /about
 action_type: text
-description: "I am a student of mathematics and political theory.
-My research is primarily in combinatorics and algebra, but I am also interested in related questions in applied math, such as the game theory of voting systems.
+description: "I am a student of [mathematics](blog/what-is-a-portal/), political theory, and the theory of computation.
+My research is primarily in combinatorics and algebra, but I am also interested in questions in applied math using these tools, such as the game theory of voting systems and various complexity-theoretic questions.
 Finally, I work to create aesthetically beautiful and technologically effective tools for sharing math.
 My CV is [here](about/cv.pdf)."
 image_left: false
 images:
  - img/Recaman-Final.gif